cmill25/tracking_data/README.md

 Clone the repo and update the config file with your API key, URL and PostgreSQL credentials.
 You can then run ingest.py to populate tables to your database.

-The queries found in the SQL folder can then be ran against your database to perform aggregations on the tables and identify bad data.
+The queries found in the SQL folder can then be run against your database to perform aggregations on the tables and identify bad data.